 \subsubsection{Analysis of Tuning Overhead}

-We record the computational overhead of \sys under the original settings.
-The overhead is categorized into two parts: task-level and iteration-level costs.
-For task-level initialization, predicting source task similarity requires approximately 15s.
-Fidelity partitioning—the process of selecting SQL subsets for each fidelity level—takes 21s for TPC-DS compared to 0.5s for TPC-H, a disparity caused by the significantly larger number of queries in the TPC-DS benchmark.
-At the iteration level, each recommendation round incurs approximately 0.6s for calculating similarity via Kendall rank correlation, 2s for search space compression, and 0.2s for BO to recommend candidate configurations.
-Collectively, these overheads are negligible when compared to the thousands of minutes required to evaluate a configuration or the total tuning duration spanning dozens of hours.
+We record the computational overhead of \sys under the default settings.
+For task-level initialization, source-task similarity prediction takes $\sim$15s.
+Fidelity partitioning takes $\sim$21s for TPC-DS compared to $\sim$0.5s for TPC-H, mainly because TPC-DS has many more queries.
+At the iteration level, similarity calculation via Kendall takes $\sim$0.6s, search-space compression takes $\sim$2s, and BO candidate recommendation takes $\sim$0.2s.